Sunday, 31 August 2025

 The card told me to write, as that is where I feel most me, where I touch my star.

-It answered everything, as did the whole spread.
-There was a pattern.
+So there was a pattern.
 We are connected.
 All is well.

 Note